UK regulators quiz Airbus staff over Saudi corruption allegations -FT

-(Reuters) - British regulators have arrested and questioned four former and current employees of an Airbus unit that operates in Saudi Arabia, as part of a probe into allegations of corruption in the country, the Financial Times reported on Tuesday, citing sources.
+July 8 (Reuters) - British regulators have arrested and questioned four former and current employees of an Airbus unit that operates in Saudi Arabia, as part of a probe into corruption in the country, the Financial Times reported on Tuesday, citing sources.

 The daily quoted people familiar with the investigation as saying that UK's Serious Fraud Office (SFO) had questioned two employees at GPT Special Project Management, the Airbus unit that provides communications and intranet services for the Saudi National Guard.
 The other two were former employees, the sources said. (on.ft.com/1oysNpC)

+Airbus and SFO could not immediately be reached by Reuters for a comment.

-Britain's SFO had almost two years ago launched a criminal probe into allegations that Airbus's then-parent, European defense group EADS, bribed Saudi Arabian officials to win a communications contract worth $3.3 billion. (reut.rs/1lRLrGk)
+Britain's SFO had almost two years ago launched a criminal probe into allegations that Airbus's then-parent, European defence group EADS, bribed Saudi Arabian officials to win a communications contract worth $3.3 billion. (reut.rs/1lRLrGk)

 A spokesman for the SFO said there had been some arrests over the weekend but declined to comment on the number of people held.
 He neither confirmed nor denied whether the arrests were related to an investigation into the Airbus unit.